Other dates for your diary

 The REP Theatre, 6pm

-Aston University, 1pm
+Aston University, 10am – 2pm

-Claire Howell from Aston Law will demonstrate how an understanding of the IP system can help you innovate by: informing you to make intelligent decisions, use your IP to grow your balance sheet, help you understand when not to patent, source free IP law advice and gain tax advantages.
+Claire Howell from Aston Law will demonstrate how an understanding of the IP system can help you innovate by: Informing you to make intelligent decisions; use your IP to grow your balance sheet; help you understand when not to patent; source free IP law advice and gain tax advantages.
 To book your place register here.
 Places are limited to a first come first served basis.

-Thursday 25 September - Possible Dreams International - Voices for the voiceless choir UK tour
+Thursday 25 September - Possible Dreams International - Voices for the Voiceless choir UK tour

 Great Hall, 6.30pm

 The Possible Dreams International (PDI) Choir sings songs of hope to those living affected by extreme poverty and HIV/AIDS in the rural regions of Swaziland.
 Their charter is to give voice to those in their communities without a voice.
-Tickets priced at £10.00 each and ordered through Eventbrite.
-This event is open to the general public, please tell your friends and family.
+Tickets are priced at £10.00 each and ordered through Eventbrite.
+This event is open to the general publicso please tell your friends and family.
 For further information, please contact Jean Hasson.

 Aston Business School, 6pm – 8.30pm

-Do you have time to stay in touch with 'what’s new and emerging in the profession'?
+Do you have time to stay in touch with what’s new and emerging in the profession?
 Probably not!
-That’s why McCann Birmingham are providing their unique insight on what they think you should know about emerging consumer, digital and social trends.
+That’s why McCann, Birmingham, are providing their unique insight on what they think you should know about emerging consumer, digital and social trends.
 Register for your free place here.